-One challenge most businesses face is the need to balance a focus on their core competency while simultaneously expanding to new use cases and markets.
+One challenge most startups and businesses face is the need to balance a focus on their core competency while simultaneously expanding to new use cases and markets.
 Within that challenge lies a difficult and pressing question: “How can I do all of that without hiring more developers, consultants or service providers?”

 Marketplace Sellers: This is an entire business model in which you can become the platform that connects between potential buyers and sellers that hold and create the products.
 Companies like Ebay and Etsy are good examples of the success that can come from an active Marketplace Sellers Program.
 It’s more scalable and cost-effective than being the manufacturer yourself.
 And you’re empowering the long-tail of the economy.

 On-Demand Workforce: When you create an on-demand workforce, you’re the matchmaker between customers and the talent.
 This approach is relevant to companies in all industries at any size.
 Uber and TaskRabbit are good examples of companies who have succeeded at this approach.
 For example, some PR firms do it in a smaller scale when they introduce their own customers to qualified writers.